Apple says all iOS devices, Macs affected by processor flaws

 "We continue to develop and test further mitigations for these issues and will release them in upcoming updates of iOS, MacOS, tvOS and watchOS," Apple said on a support page.

+Intel supplies chips for most of the world's computers, including Apple's Macs.
+And Arm's architecture is built into nearly every mobile processor, including chips designed by Apple for the iPhone and iPad.

-Several researchers, including a member of Google's Project Zero team, found that a design technique used in chips from Intel, Arm and others could allow hackers to access data from the memory on your device.
+Several researchers, including a member of Google's Project Zero team, found that a design technique used in chips from Intel, Arm and others could allow hackers to access private data from the memory on your device that it shouldn't be able to see.
 The problem impacts processors going back more than two decades and could let hackers access passwords, encryption keys or sensitive information open in applications.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.